Learn More!

 The completed application and supporting documents should be submitted online here.

-There are different documentation requirements for international students.
+There are different documentation and admission requirements for international students.
 These are explained here.

 Credentials of prospective students are reviewed by the admissions committee.
 Students whose complete credentials are not available for full admission may register as special students until the completed credentials are received, provided all other requirements have been satisfied.
 Students with deficiencies in either coursework or scholastic achievement may be admitted provisionally.
 Prerequisite courses should be completed within the first two terms.
 Only students whose transcript shows full graduate status may graduate.